dwinter/pafr/README.md

 The coverage plot displays all sequences in either the query or target genome, shading those regions of each sequence that are covered by at least one alignment.
 This can be a useful in identifying how alternative genome assemblies differ from each other, or visualizing differences between related genomes.

-In this example we visualize the sequences in the traget genome, shading each aligned-regoin according to query-sequence aligning to that region.
+In this example we visualize the sequences in the target genome, shading each aligned-region according to query-sequence aligning to that region.

 ``` r
 plot_coverage(long_ali, fill='qname') +